-When Do Bearded Dragons Sleep?
+When Does a Bearded Dragon Sleep?

 Do Bearded Dragons Dream?

-We don’t know if bearded dragons dream.
-Recent research has shown that bearded dragons, like mammals and birds, experience slow-wave and REM sleep.
+Research by Shein-Idelson et al, 2016 indicated that bearded dragons, like mammals and birds, experience slow-wave and REM sleep.

 In humans and other mammals, the sleep cycle lasts about 60 to 90 minutes, and mostly consists of slow-wave sleep interrupted by brief periods of REM sleep.
 It’s during this REM sleep that we dream.